PTOSIS REPAIR (CORRECTION OF DROOPY EYELIDS)

 Although this procedure requires incisions and produces scars, the scars tend to fade very well and become inconspicuous by about six months.
 In the meantime, they can be easily concealed with makeup.

-In expert hands, this is a very safe procedure, with minimal blood loss and risk of infection.
+In expert hands, this is a safe procedure, with minimal blood loss and risk of infection.
 Mild and temporary blurred vision can occur during the first few days, but vision is otherwise not affected by the procedure.
 The biggest challenge in ptosis repair is achieving perfect symmetry in eye opening.
 Occasionally, reoperation is required when symmetry is not optimal.